Antarctic Jobs...

 Amentum (formerly PAE Government Services, Inc (PAE) which was acquired by Amentum in February 2022)...

-Infrastructure and Operations (I&O) (trades), Transportation and Logistics (T&L) (supply), and other miscellaneous positions including met, marine tech/boating coordinator, field camp and traverse staff, aviation/AGE support: This is the basic Amentum job information and search page.
-There are other general information links on this page.
-For the Antarctic job listings, type "Antarctica" in the search box.
+Infrastructure and Operations (I&O) (trades), Transportation and Logistics (T&L) (supply), and other miscellaneous positions including met, marine tech/boating coordinator, field camp and traverse staff, aviation/AGE support: This is the listing of Antarctic jobs.
+General job information info can be found here.
 Often they list all of the jobs, filled or not.
-Historical note: Amentum is a new company as of 2020 created by private equity firm American Securities and private investment firm Lindsay Goldberg after they purchased the Management Services business (federal government services) of AECOM.
+Historical note: Amentum is a company created in 2020 as a spinout pf the Management Services Group of AECOM by private equity firm American Securities and private investment firm Lindsay Goldberg after they'd purchased the Management Services business (federal government services) of AECOM--Amentum consisted of the non-construction parts of the company's federal work as well as it's commercial O&M business (thanks Wikipedia!)
 Here's an October 2019 AECOM press release.

 Amentum--Antarctic Fire Department...